-The Department of Chemistry offers students the opportunity to learn about chemistry, and its connections to our everyday lives, through both classroom and research experiences.
-Students may earn the bachelor of science, master of science, or doctor of philosophy degrees in chemistry.
+The Department of Chemistry and Biochemistry offers students the opportunity to learn about chemistry, and its connections to our everyday lives, through both classroom and research experiences.
+Students may earn the bachelor of science, master of science, or doctor of philosophy degrees in chemistry and Biochemistry.
 The department also offers a minor in chemistry.
-In addition, a large population of UA undergraduates take courses in the Department of Chemistry in preparation for careers in engineering, biology, and medicine.
+In addition, a large population of UA undergraduates take courses in the Department of Chemistry and Biochemistry in preparation for careers in engineering, biology, and medicine.

 Our faculty’s research interests span the traditional areas of chemistry — analytical, inorganic, organic, and physical chemistries and biochemistry.
 The department has identified three major research thrusts to address major societal issues in the coming years: energy, sustainability, and public health.

 In addition, our faculty are involved in a range of interdisciplinary efforts with faculty in other departments on campus and at other institutions.
-Interdisciplinary research programs such as the Center for Materials and Information Storage (MINT), the Center for Biomolecular Products, and the Center for Green Manufacturing provide undergraduate, graduate, and postdoctoral students a chance to become involved in projects that expose them to a wide range of chemical problems.
+Interdisciplinary research programs such as the Center for Materials and Information Storage (MINT), provide undergraduate, graduate, and postdoctoral students a chance to become involved in projects that expose them to a wide range of chemical problems.

 I am extremely excited about the growth in our department as well as our modern facilities.
 Whether you are a current student, prospective student, or alumnus, or just interested in learning more about our department, I invite you to explore our site.
 In it you will find information on our undergraduate and graduate programs, individual faculty research interests, and current courses, as well as a wealth of other information about our department.